idugalic/axon-extension-spring-cloud-stream/README.md

 This extension will enable faster integration to all of them.

 Spring Cloud Stream provides additional abstraction layer on top of this integrations and in some cases this can introduce some limitations.
-For example, it does not provide programmatic way of managing Kafka `offset/seek` and because of that Axon is limited to usage of `SubscribableMessageSource`s.
+For example, it does not provide programmatic way of managing Kafka `offset/seek`.

-- [Axon Kafka extension](https://docs.axoniq.io/reference-guide/extensions/kafka) is using Spring Kafka directly and we do not have this limitation.
-In this case we are using `StreamableMessageSource` which we can scale better.
-- [Axon Spring AMQP extension](https://docs.axoniq.io/reference-guide/extensions/spring-amqp) is already using `SubscribableMessageSource`s because of the subscribable nature of RabbitMQ, and in that respect Axon Spring AMQP extension can be replaced with this extension without side effects.

 Try other binders and let us know how it fits your case !?